-The Highlander is published eight times a year and offers a mix of reporting, analysis, criticism, and commentary.
+Highlander newsmagazine is published several times a year and offers a mix of reporting, analysis, criticism, and commentary.
 Although timely, there is less "breaking news" in the print edition and more focus on deeper feature-based reporting.
-The Highlander was established in 2008 as a newspaper and has since evolved into a full-color newsmagazine.
+Highlander was established in 2008 as a newspaper and has since evolved into a full-color newsmagazine.

-Scot Scoop News, the online media source, delivers real-time reporting and is a vital role as the source for current events at the school.
+Scot Scoop, the online media source, delivers real-time reporting and is a vital role as the source for current events at the school.

 Founded in 2010, Scot Scoop News is a student-run journalism website by Carlmont High School's journalism staff.
 Staff members and editors use a variety of tools and methods to produce, edit, and publish content.